kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 54 Authentication.md

 			- Can't reverse a hashing algorithm to figure out a password.
 			- ***Cryptographic hashes*** is a type of hashing algorithm that make it hard to use the hash to figure out what a password is.
 				- Hard to design though.
+			- key chain - an encrypted file kept on your computer that stores paswords
 		- what you have
+			- something physical like a dongle (security tokens)
+			- USB that contains a hardware token can be plugged into a computer and the O.S will determine if the user trying to login has the proper device.
+			- One downside of this design is that if the device doesn't have frequent changes, a user can know the security token to access the device. (turns from what you have to what you know)
 		- what you are
+		- facial recognition (problems cause of lighting, )
+		- biometrics - any implementation will have a false positive and false negative rate both are bad so you'd like both to be low. senstivity describes how close the match must be

 dictionary attack - guessing passwords that could be a list of a names, and words before trying random strings of characters.